The End of Violence: Cast

+Production

+The film was produced through Ciby 2000 but acquired by MGM for $2-$3 million in November 1996.

 Reception

-The End of Violence received some negative reviews from critics.
-It holds a 29% rating on Rotten Tomatoes based on 34 reviews.
+The End of Violence received negative reviews from critics.
+It holds a 29% rating on Rotten Tomatoes based on 35 reviews with an average rating of 5/10.

 Writing in Time Out New York, Andrew Johnston (critic) observed: "Many of Wenders's best films have been road movies and Violence qualifies as one thanks to all the time the characters spend on L.A.'s freeways.
 Like Robert Altman's Short Cuts (which it resembles in a lot of ways), it cleverly exploits its Southern California locale and offers a truly challenging analysis of American life."